Posted on May 21, 2012

 Click here to see current summaries of all fifty states’ laws in this area.

 Every year, firearms cause thousands of unintentional deaths and injuries.
-According to the U.S. Centers for Disease Control and Prevention (CDC), 789 people died from unintentional firearm injuries in 2005.1 Moreover, 15,000 persons in the United States are treated each year in hospital emergency rooms for unintentional gunshot wounds.2 Children and young adults are frequent victims of such accidents.3 A 1991 study found that 8% of accidental shooting deaths resulted from shots fired by children under the age of six.4
+Recent research on unintentional shooting deaths has found that such shootings “occurred roughly twice as often as the records indicate, because of idiosyncrasies in how such deaths are classified by the authorities.”1 Nevertheless, between 1999 and 2010, over 8,300 people in the United States were recorded as dying from unintentional shootings, including 2,383 children and young people ages 0-21.2 On average, over 16,000 individuals in the United States are treated each year in hospital emergency rooms for unintentional gunshot wounds,3 and a 1991 study found that 8% of accidental shooting deaths resulted from shots fired by children under the age of six.4

-The presence of unlocked guns in the home increases the risk not only of accidental gun injuries but of intentional shootings as well.
-A recent study found that more than 75% of the guns used in youth suicide attempts and unintentional injuries were stored in the residence of the victim, a relative, or a friend.7 At least two studies have found that the risk of suicide increases in homes where guns are kept loaded and/or unlocked.8
+The presence of unlocked guns in the home increases the risk not only of unintentional gun injuries but of intentional shootings as well.
+A 1999 study found that more than 75% of the guns used in youth suicide attempts and unintentional injuries were stored in the residence of the victim, a relative,or a friend.7 At least two studies have found that the risk of suicide increases in homes where guns are kept loaded and/or unlocked.8

-The U.S. General Accounting Office has estimated that 31% of accidental deaths caused by firearms might be prevented by the addition of two devices: a child-proof safety lock (8%) and a loading indicator (23%).9 A recent study found that the practices of keeping firearms locked, unloaded, and storing ammunition in a locked location separate from firearms serves as a “protective effect” and may assist in reducing youth suicide and unintentional injury in homes with children and teenagers where guns are stored.10
+The U.S. General Accounting Office has estimated that 31% of accidental deaths caused by firearms might be prevented by the addition of two devices: a child-proof safety lock (8%) and a “loading indicator,” a safety device that indicates whether a firearm is loaded and a round remains in the chamber (23%).10 A study released in 2005 found that the practices of keeping firearms locked, unloaded, and storing ammunition in a locked location separate from firearms serve as a “protective effect” and may assist in reducing youth suicide and unintentional injury in homes with children and teenagers where guns are stored.11 For more information about children and firearms, see our Child Access Prevention Policy Summary.

 Summary of Federal Law

-In October 2005, as part of the Protection of Lawful Commerce in Arms Act, Congress passed and the President signed into law legislation making it unlawful for any licensed importer, manufacturer or dealer to sell or transfer any handgun unless the transferee is provided with a secure gun storage or safety device.11 The Act creates various exceptions, including transfers to other licensees, law enforcement officers, or federal, state or local agencies.
-The legislation does not apply to transfers by private sellers, and does not require that transferees use the device.
+In October 2005, as part of the Protection of Lawful Commerce in Arms Act, Congress passed and the President signed into law legislation making it unlawful for any licensed importer, manufacturer or dealer to sell or transfer any handgun unless the transferee is provided with a secure gun storage or safety device.13 The law includes various exceptions, including transfers to other federal firearms licensees, law enforcement officers, and federal, state or local agencies.14 The legislation does not apply to transfers by private sellers, and does not require that transferees use the device.

-The Act also immunizes any person who is in lawful possession and control of a handgun and who uses a secure gun storage or safety device with the handgun, from a “qualified civil liability action.”
-“Qualified civil liability action” is defined as a civil action for damages resulting from the criminal or unlawful misuse of a handgun by a third party if: (A) the handgun was accessed by another person who did not have the authorization of the lawful possessor; and (B) at the time the handgun was accessed it had been made inoperable by the use of a secure gun storage or safety device.12
+The law also immunizes any person who is in lawful possession and control of a handgun and who uses a secure gun storage or safety device with the handgun, from a “qualified civil liability action.”15 “Qualified civil liability action” is defined as a civil action for damages resulting from the criminal or unlawful misuse of a handgun by a third party if: 1) the handgun was accessed by another person who did not have the authorization of the lawful possessor; and 2) at the time the handgun was accessed it had been made inoperable by the use of a secure gun storage or safety device.16

 States Requiring Locking Devices on Firearms Manufactured, Sold or Transferred

-States Requiring Locking Devices on All Firearms Transferred by Licensed Dealers27
+States Requiring Locking Devices on All Firearms Transferred by Licensed Dealers

 States Requiring Locking Devices with Sales of Handguns